Table of Contents

 So, how does it compare to other software I’ve tried?

-Some of the apps I’ve downloaded and used for astrophotography include:
+Some of the apps I’ve used for astrophotography include:

 - Deep Sky Stacker